For Immediate Release

 Homeowners Can Call 311 to Request a Penalty-Free Inspection at No Cost

-Buildings Commissioner Robert LiMandri today announced the Department’s 8th annual No-Penalty Retaining Wall Inspection Program.
+Buildings Commissioner Robert LiMandri today announced the Department’s 9th annual No-Penalty Retaining Wall Inspection Program.
 Under the program, New Yorkers can request a free inspection of their retaining wall without the threat of receiving a violation if the wall is found to be in poor condition.
 During inspections, Department inspectors will examine a wall’s structural conditions to check if there is any bulging, displaced material or if the wall is leaning.
 If repairs are needed, the Department will defer issuing violations to allow property owners time to take corrective action.
 However, if dangerous conditions are found, the Department will take immediate action to make sure the unsafe conditions are corrected as soon as possible.
-Inspections can be requested between May 7 and June 30 by calling 311.
+Inspections can be requested between today, April 17 and May 31, by calling 311.

 Follow us: twitter.com/nyc_buildings